 - Sheet metal of your choice: Start with cheaper materials such as brass and copper when you’re practicing

 - Jeweller’s saw frame: The adjustable frames come in handy because even if you snap a blade, you can adjust the frame and reuse the blade

 - Saw blades: You can pick up saw blades in a range of sizes depending on the thickness of the metal you’re using.
 Check out our jeweller’s saw blade chart to make sure you pick up the right size blade for the sheet metal you’re cutting.

 - Saw blade lubricant – This will help you cut cleanly

 - Bench peg and anvil – This will steady your work and your hands as you cut through the sheet metal.

 How to cut sheet metal cleanly

-Now you’re set up with tools and materials you can get to work.
-Here’s our step by step guide on how to cut sheet metal cleanly and accurately.
+NNow you’re set up with tools and materials, you can get to work on cutting sheet metal.
+Here’s our step-by-step guide on how to cut sheet metal cleanly and accurately.